-Many businesspeople would say bankers have thoroughly earned their conservative reputations—they make loans only when repayment is guaranteed in every way they can conjure.
+Many retailers would say bankers in retail have thoroughly earned their conservative reputations—they make loans only when repayment is guaranteed in every way they can conjure.
 Even when secured assets are more than sufficient to assure loan recovery, they like to have our homes, cars, investments, and future earnings on the line, too.

 Bankers are quick to point out that their rates are cheaper than other sources because they reflect this minimized risk.
 Fair enough—the interest we pay a bank doesn’t include much premium to cover loan losses.

-When our funding needs can’t be guaranteed with assets or other worth, bankers probably aren’t the right source.
+When a retailer's funding needs can’t be guaranteed with assets or other worth, bankers probably aren’t the right source.
 Partners, stockholders, or venture capitalists are more likely bets.

 According to Mark Twain, “A banker is a fellow who lends you his umbrella when the sun is shining and wants it back the minute it begins to rain.”